Joining and visiting the Library

 - Finding library material

 You can use Library Search to locate resources.
 Select a resource to check the availability and location of library stock.
-There are dedicated computers to search for resources on every floor, two are opposite the Info Hub.
+There are dedicated computers to search for resources on every floor, two are opposite the Library Service Desk.

 The Library has three types of collections for print resources; Short, Main and Core, in addition to Audio Visual and document collections.
 If you have borrowing rights, you will be able to borrow long loan items from the Main collection (see the Membership options for visitors tab above for more information).
 Visitors cannot borrow from the Core or Audio Visual collections or Short loan items, but are welcome to browse and photocopy from these collections whilst in the Library.